santiago-webdev/JetJBP/README.md

 Manually choose JetJBP in your settings after running the script.

 ### Kitty
-Add this line anywhere in your kitty.conf after running the script(WIP):
+Run the script and then add this line to your kitty.conf:
 ```bash
 include themes/JetJBP.conf
 ```